emmahyde/thinking-patterns/README.md

 ```

 ### 13. Critical Thinking - Ruby Gem Selection
+#### User Prompt
+> "I'm choosing an authentication solution for a new Rails API.
+The options are Devise, Clearance, or building a custom solution.
+It's an API-only app using JWTs and will have a large user base.
+I need to critically evaluate these options, considering potential issues, edge cases, and invalid assumptions."

 ```ruby
 # Critical analysis of authentication gem choice
 const response = await mcp.callTool("critical_thinking", {